Ill-distributed sets over global fields and exceptional sets in Diophantine Geometry: Ill-distributed sets in projective varieties

 The implicit constant in \eqref{promedio} is effective if $K$ is a function field, since the implicit constant in the Riemann Hypothesis \eqref{rhforfunctionfields} is effective.
-If $K$ is a number field, this constant can be made explicit using an effective version of Landau's Ideal Theorem, or at least effective Chebishev bounds for number fields. \end{remark}
+If $K$ is a number field, this constant can be made explicit using an effective version of Landau's Ideal Theorem.\end{remark}

 Having constructed the sets $\mathcal{C}$ and $X'$ of Proposition \ref{characteristicproposition2}, the next step is to construct a non-zero homogeneous polynomial $P\in \mathcal{O}_{K}[T_{0},\ldots ,T_{m}]$ of low complexity that vanishes at $\mathcal{C}$ and it is non-zero at $Z$.
 After this is done, we will show that such polynomial also vanishes at $X'$.
 Since $|X'|=\delta|X|$ for some $\delta>0$, this will allow us to conclude that $P$ vanishes on at least $\delta|X|$ points on $X$, concluding Theorem \ref{affinegeneralization} for $\varepsilon=\delta$.
 Theorem \ref{affinegeneralization} then follows upon $O_{\varepsilon}(1)$ iterations of this result.